Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

 As with any vegetables or herbs you start indoors, you have to gradually expose them to the elements in a process called “hardening off.”
 Give them just a taste of the real world (sun and heat and humidity and wind) every day, starting with 15 minutes or so and gradually ramping up each day (30 min, 1 hr, 2 hrs, 4 hrs, etc.).

-A nice breeze will help their roots and stems grow stronger, but careful of intense winds.
+A nice breeze will help each root and plant stem grow stronger, but careful of intense winds.
 Be especially careful of scorching direct sunlight or any rain in the first few days, but over time the plants will grow accustomed to the environment and grow stronger and ready for their new home outdoors.

 1. Monitor Conditions (continue looking for any symptoms and diagnosing problems here)